michael-spengler/cicd/README.md

 [![nest badge](https://nest.land/badge.svg)](https://nest.land/package/CICD)
 # Deno Module for Continuous Deployment

-## Usage Example
+## Usage Examples
 Setup a GitHub Actions based workflow from which you call the features of the CICD module.
 To do so: copy & paste e.g. the content of [.github/workflows/release.yml](https://github.com/michael-spengler/cicd/blob/main/.github/workflows/release.yml) to your repo.

-To explore all examples check the [.github/workflows/](https://github.com/michael-spengler/cicd/tree/main/.github/workflows) folder.
+To explore all examples check the [.github/workflows](https://github.com/michael-spengler/cicd/tree/main/.github/workflows) folder.

 ## Community
 Feel free to join our [Deno CICD Community in Telegram](https://t.me/joinchat/CocyExMX-QW1YRxxFGXveg).